risingwavelabs/risingwave-docs/docs/guides/sink-to-iceberg.md

   );
   ```

+### REST catalog

-- REST catalog: RisingWave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
+RisingWave supports the [REST catalog](https://iceberg.apache.org/concepts/catalog/#decoupling-using-the-rest-catalog), which acts as a proxy to other catalogs like Hive, JDBC, and Nessie catalog.
 This is the recommended approach to use RisingWave with Iceberg tables.

   ```sql title="Examples"
   create sink sink_demo_rest from t